skndash96/oceanmaster-coderunner/README.md

 Because the sandbox protocol is simply line-oriented JSON for state in and actions out, the surrounding orchestration—RabbitMQ, goroutines, temp folders, nsjail—stays the same while the core game changes.

-## Notes on Concurrency
-- A goroutine is spawned for each incoming match request to keep the consumer loop responsive and maximize throughput.
-- Use synchronization around shared maps/registries (like the Game Manager’s ongoing match count) to maintain consistency.
-- Consider configurable concurrency limits and backpressure (e.g., semaphore or worker pool) to keep resource usage bounded.
-- Long-running tasks (like IO streams from stderr) run in dedicated goroutines to avoid blocking the main turn loop.

-## Environment, Limits, and Timeouts
-- Configuration is centralized and controls:
-  - Paths for nsjail binaries/config and jail mount points.
-  - Resource limits: pids, memory, and CPU slices per jail.
-  - tmpfs size for ephemeral write access inside the jail.
-  - Wall, handshake, and per-tick timeouts.
-- nsjail.cfg is generated at startup from this central config, ensuring reproducible sandbox settings across matches.

 ## Usage

 Prerequisites: